 Chronic Conditions: Degenerative and Rheumatoid Arthritis

-Both degenerative joint disease and rheumatoid arthritis are considered chronic illnesses under VA law.
+Degenerative joint disease and rheumatoid arthritis are considered chronic illnesses under VA law.
 If either condition manifests to a compensable degree (usually 10%) within one year of discharge, the VA may grant presumptive service connection even if you weren’t diagnosed during active duty.

 To qualify:

-• The condition must be diagnosed or symptoms must appear within 12 months of leaving the military
+• The condition must be diagnosed or symptoms must appear within 12 months of leaving the military.

 • You must have served active duty, active duty for training, or inactive duty for training, depending on the specifics of your case